FatulM/shamsi_date/README.md

 Jalali j = Jalali.fromMillisecondsSinceEpoch(1722782031520);
 ```

+But keep in mind that Jalali and Gregorian dates do not store timezone information, So they won't store millisecondsSinceEpoch property internally.

 Jalali and Georgian dates are immutable, so you can not change their properties in place. if you want only to change some fields of a Jalali or Gregorian date you can use `copy(...)` method or `withYear`, `withMonth` and `withDay` methods on an existing object.
 These methods can be chained. copy method changes all fields at one. **note** that copy and with*() methods are not safe, and it is your responsibility to avoid problems like month length bound (for example changing month of `31 Farvardin 1390` to `Esfand`) or leap crash (for example being in last day of year in a leap year and changing year to a non-leap one) in intermediate steps. order of operations is important.

 For example for getting date at start of this month in Jalali: (copy method makes another object instance and leaves the original one unchanged)